course-details-portlet

 Course content

-Basic introduction to cybernetics and control technology.
+Basic introduction to cybernetics and control engineering.
 Introduction to methods and tools that provide a cybernetic perspective on the world, i.e. that one can change the behavior of dynamic systems through the use of controllers and achieve what we call circular causality, which means that a system influences itself to achieve a desired behavior.
-Understanding of modeling of dynamic systems and related phenomena, simulation of dynamics, regulation of dynamic systems, estimation for dynamic systems, as well as evaluation of performance.
+Understanding of modeling of dynamic systems and related phenomena, simulation of dynamics, control of dynamic systems, estimation for dynamic systems, as well as evaluation of performance.
 Understanding of the structure and implementation of a control system.

 Learning outcome